-1. More than 54 stems: no yield reduction.
+- More than 54 stems: no yield reduction.

-2. 40 to 54 stems per square foot: keep the stand, but expect some yield reduction.
+- 40 to 54 stems per square foot: keep the stand, but expect some yield reduction.

-3. Less than 40 stems: consider replacing the stand because yield reduction will be significant.
+- Less than 40 stems: consider replacing the stand because yield reduction will be significant.

-Moving cows to pasture As with all feed changes, dairy cows especially high-producing cows, need to be adjusted to pasture slowly.
-Ideally this change in diet would take place gradually over a week’s time to reduce the chance of off feed problems, bloat and a decrease in milk production.
+Moving cows to pasture, as with all feed changes, dairy cows – especially high-producing cows – need to be adjusted to pasture slowly.
+Ideally, this change in diet would take place gradually over a week’s time to reduce the chance of off-feed problems, bloat, and a decrease in milk production.
 Hungry cows should not be allowed to go on pasture.
 Feed cows first, turning them out to pasture full (include some dry hay in this).
 Start by allowing one hour of access to pasture the first day and increasing the time allowed on pasture each consecutive day.

 “The farther the cows have to travel for water the less they will drink and milk production will suffer.”

 Provide adequate Sulfur, plus RUP (bypass protein) along with highly digestible fiber by-products such as soy hulls or beet pulp to enhance rumen fermentation and maintain milk production and components.
 Grazing cows also have a higher maintenance need because of the added activity of grazing and moving from barn to paddock.
-Adding products like Generator Elite, Generator Ultra or PYK would be beneficial.
+Adding products like Midwestern BioAg’s PYK or Bio-Vet‘s Generator Elite or Generator Ultra would be beneficial.

-If providing free choice minerals on pasture, locate the mineral feeders between the water and feed supply A dairy cow generally grazes for 6 – 9 hours per day.
+If providing free-choice minerals on pasture, locate the mineral feeders between the water and feed supply A dairy cow generally grazes for 6 – 9 hours per day.
 Because of her need to ruminate and rest she seldom grazes over 9 hours per day.
 The number of bites per minute does not vary much, ranging from 55 – 65 bites per minute.
 Thus dry matter intake from pasture is controlled by the size of the bite, which is directly related to the stand height and density being grazed.
-One study of forage intake on rye-grass showed that in the spring, when the growth was very lush, cows averaged 60 bites per minute over an 8 hour period and were able to consume 31.7 lbs of dry matter daily.
+One study of forage intake on rye grass showed that in the spring when the growth was very lush, cows averaged 60 bites per minute over an 8-hour period and were able to consume 31.7 lbs of dry matter daily.
 In the fall, cows averaged 65 bites per minute over 9 hours of grazing and were only able to consume 19.6 pounds of dry matter.

 When to move animals can be a little tricky and you get better at it with time.
 You need to look at what is happening daily (a tape measure or pasture measuring stick is helpful).
 How much are they eating?
 Look at the next paddock, look at the previous paddock and consider the weather and growing season.
-At some point you may have to skip a paddock (make hay on it) to get the animals back on more nutritious forage.
+At some point, you may have to skip a paddock (make hay on it) to get the animals back on more nutritious forage.
 As a general rule, do not graze below 4 inches.
 This protects the growing point of grass, and also leaves more leaf area to capture solar energy and increase photosynthesis.
 This allows faster recovery without depleting reserve carbohydrates.
-With more canopy there is less drying out or baking of the soil.
-Another benefit with leaving a higher crop is that you have less parasite infestation possibly reducing the need for dewormers.
+With more canopy, there is less drying out or baking of the soil.
+Another benefit of leaving a higher crop is that you have less parasite infestation possibly reducing the need for dewormers.